Transitional justice: Objectives

 The primary objective of a transitional justice policy is to end the culture of impunity and establish the rule of law in a context of democratic governance.
-The legal and human rights protection roots of transitional justice impute certain legal obligations on states undergoing transitions.
+Transitional justice has roots in human rights protection and imputes certain humanitarian and justice obligations on states undergoing transitions.
 It challenges such societies to strive for a society where respect for human rights is the core and accountability is routinely practiced as the main goals.
 In the context of these goals, transitional justice aims at: